 To get an idea of the performance of the module, the headphone has been confronted with several noisy situations, ranging from a walk in the noisy streets of Marseille to a trip to Paris by TGV or a fast flight to Madrid.
 In each case, the noise canceling was particularly effective, removing a large part of the external noise.
 Both in a railway station and airport hall, you can enjoy your songs without being disturbed by the conversations and other vocal announcements (be careful not to miss the embarkation).

-In transport, the headphone does not completely isolate the noise, notably because of its supra-aural auricles, but nevertheless allows to create its small bubble.
+In transport, the headphone with Bluetooth does not completely isolate the noise, notably because of its supra-aural auricles, but nevertheless allows to create its small bubble.
 We remain a notch below the Bose QC35 which remains a leader in our opinion, but the N60 NC does the job clearly, nothing to say.

 Finally, note that the internal battery allows enjoying the functionality for about thirty hours, which should be enough even during a trip to the other end of the world.
-The recharge is then done via a USB cable connecting directly to the mini 3.5mm port of the headset.
+The recharge is then done via a USB cable connecting directly to the mini 3.5mm port of the headphone.

-Last point regarding the performance of the headset, its microphone.
+Last point regarding the performance of the headphone, its microphone.
 AKG’s know-how clear and easy is to communicate without taking the smartphone out of the pocket.
 The voice is particularly clear and audible even in noisy environments which is a very good point again.